Wine Producer Spotlight: Delphine Vesselle

 Champagne Jean Vesselle is a family domaine for true connoisseurs, those seeking rarity, distinction, and authenticity far removed from the big houses.
 These are wines of seriousness and structure, rooted in top terroirs and guided by generations of unwavering standards.

 At SommSelect, it’s no wonder we’ve long been drawn to Champagne Jean Vesselle.
 The purity, the richness, the uncompromisingly traditional approach, and the deep care taken in the vineyards align perfectly with the values we look for in truly great grower Champagne.
-Over the years, we’ve offered more than twenty different Jean Vesselle bottlings—a reflection not of novelty, but of trust.
+Over the years, we’ve offered more than seven different Jean Vesselle bottlings—a reflection not of novelty, but of trust.
 These are wines we return to again and again because they deliver exactly what we prize most: clarity of place, seriousness of intent, and a level of character that only comes from generations of conviction.